Set up your Azure environment

 | jq

-Configure Azure CLI to use this newly created Azure Container Registry:
+Use the following command to configure the Azure CLI to use this newly created Azure container registry:

-You'll need an Azure Kubernetes Cluster to deploy the Java app (container image) to.
-Create an AKS Cluster:
+You need an AKS cluster to deploy the Java app container image.
+Create an AKS cluster by using the following command:

 az aks create \